weicht/fullstack-challenge/README.md

 - Visually appealing UX

 Please do not overthink think this or get too wrapped up in making a bullet proof application.
 This is a
-comprehensive full stack challenge just building the minimum requirements, so spending a lot of time ensuring production level robustness is not required.
-Rather, we like to see your architectural choices and approach to coding over production ready, visually appealing features.
+comprehensive full stack challenge as specified by the minimum requirements.
+Spending significant amounts of time ensuring production level robustness is not required.
+Rather, we would like to see your architectural choices and approach to coding over production ready, visually appealing features.

 # Prerequisites